 - Out-of-pocket expenses as a result of the deceiver’s shady business practices

-It is important to understand here that not only can you, the victim, sue the ‘bad actor/deceiver” for the damage done, but if they willfully or knowingly violated SCUTPA; the court shall award treble damages.
+It is essential to understand here that not only can you, the victim, sue the ‘bad actor/deceiver” for the damage done, but if they willfully or knowingly violated SCUTPA, the court shall award treble damages.
 These damages are three times the actual damage plus the lawyer’s fees and the court costs.

 Types of Deceptive or Unfair Trade Practices

 A variety of unfair trade practices automatically fall under the South Carolina Unfair Trade Practice Act.
 These include but are not limited to the following:

 - If auto lenders ask for or require the total amount of comprehensive insurance coverage as one of the many conditions condition of qualifying for a car loan

 - Admission tickets resale.
 This is for the scalper and not the original ticket seller.

 - If someone uses fictitious names to misrepresent the geographic origin, business location, or manufacturing facility ownership intentionally.